1999 Latakia protests

-The 1999 Latakia protests (or 1999 Latakia incident) were violent protests and armed clashes, which erupted in Latakia, Syria following 1998 People's Assembly's Elections.
+The 1999 Latakia protests (or 1999 Latakia incident) were violent protests and armed clashes, which erupted in Latakia, Syria following the 1998 People's Assembly's elections.
 The violent events were an explosion of a long-running feud between Hafez al-Assad and his younger brother Rifaat.
-Two people were killed in fire exchanges of Syrian police and Rifaat's supporters during police crack-down on Rifaat's port compound in Latakia.
-According to opposition sources, denied by the government, the protests left hundreds of dead or injured.
+Two people were killed in fire exchanges between Syrian police and Rifaat's supporters during a police crack-down on Rifaat's port compound in Latakia.
+According to opposition sources, which were denied by the government, the protests left hundreds dead or injured.

 Background

 Attempted 1984 coup d'etat

 When Hafez al-Assad suffered from heart problems in 1983, he established a six-member committee to run the country.
 Rifaat was not included, whereas the council consisted entirely of Sunni Muslim loyalists close to Hafez.
 This caused unease in the Alawi-dominated officer corps, and several high-ranking officers began rallying around Rifaat, while others remained loyal to Hafez's instructions.
 Rifaat's troops, then numbering more than 55,000 with tanks, artillery, aircraft and helicopters, began asserting control over Damascus, with a clear attempt to succeed his brother.
 Tensions between forces loyal to Hafez and those loyal to Rifaat were extreme, but by early 1984, Hafez had recovered and assumed full control, at which point most officers rallied around him.
 In what at first seemed a compromise, Rifaat was made vice-president with responsibility for security affairs, but this proved a wholly nominal post.
 Rifaat was then sent abroad on "an open-ended working visit."
 Both his closest supporters and others who had failed to prove their loyalty to Hafez were purged from the army and Ba'ath Party in the years that followed.
 Rifaat was, thereafter, confined to exile in France and Spain.
 He nominally retained the post of vice president until 1998, when he was stripped even of the title.
 He had retained a large business empire both in Syria and abroad, partly through his son Sumer.